fschuindt/blog/about/index.md

 <div style="height: 60px;"></div>

-<p>I started to learn programming in 2003.
-In 2006 I got my first contract.
+<p>I started to learn programming in 2003 and in 2006 I got my first contract.
 Since 2010 I'm professionaly working as a software engineer.
 At my current <i>fulltime</i> position I'm dividing myself between development and DevOps.</p>

 <div style="height: 20px;"></div>

-<p>This page is also a blog, here you check:</p>
+<p>This page is also a blog, here you can check:</p>
 - <a href="{{ site.baseurl }}/">my posts about IT</a>
 - <a href="{{ site.baseurl }}/astronomy">amateur astronomy</a>
 - <a href="{{ site.baseurl }}/photography">my astrophotographies</a>